earlution/vwmp/KB/Architecture/Standards_and_ADRs/E01-vwmp-platform-architecture.md

   - Error handling and recovery
   - Plugin system management
 - **Rationale:**
-  - **Framework-agnostic:** No dependencies on Django, FastAPI, or any web framework
+  - **Framework-agnostic:** No dependencies on FastAPI, FastAPI, or any web framework
   - **Standalone ready:** Can be used independently (headless mode)
   - **Spin-off ready:** Easy to extract for standalone open-source project
   - **Plugin support:** Dynamic plugin loading via importlib (standard library)